param-code/counter-app/README.md

    npm run dev
    ```

-## Usage
+## 📖 Usage

-Once the development server is running, you can access the application at `http://localhost:3000`.
+Access the application at `http://localhost:3000`.
 Use the stopwatch to start, pause, and reset the timer.
 Record laps and analyze your session.
 Switch between light and dark modes and check the world clock for different countries.

-## How It Works
+## ⚙️ How It Works

 The Counter App is built using React and Vite.
-Vite provides a fast development environment with Hot Module Replacement (HMR), which means any changes you make to the code are instantly reflected in the browser without a full reload.
+Vite provides a fast development environment with Hot Module Replacement (HMR), ensuring instant reflection of code changes in the browser.

 ### Project Structure